rondorn/70K-Bands/promoter_admin/docs/USER_GUIDE.md

 1. Check Testing in the **fan app** (Advanced → Testing).
 2. Open **Publish** and read the **preview**.
 3. Note any **bands that will be announced** (new bands vs what’s already live).
-4. Confirm only when you’re sure — this can’t be easily undone for fans.
+4. Confirm only when you’re sure.
+Changes can be restored if necessary, but attendees may already have seen or received them.

 ### When new bands notify fans